Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 4. A **rooted binary tree** is recursively defined as either being:
    * Empty or
    * Consisting of a node called the root, together with two **rooted binary trees** called the left and right subtrees.
-5. A **binary search tree** is a rooted binary tree data structure such that for any node $x$, all nodes in the left subtree of $x$ have keys $<x$ while all nodes in the right subtree of $x$ have keys $>x$.
+5. A **binary search tree** is a rooted binary tree data structure such that for any node $x$, all nodes in the left subtree of $x$ have $keys < x$ while all nodes in the right subtree of $x$ have $keys > x$.
 6. Binary search trees’ height range from $\log_2 n$ (when balanced) to $n$ (when degenerate).
-7. The time complexity of operations on the binary search tree is linear with respect to the height of the tree $O(h)$.
+7. The <mark>time complexity of operations on the binary search tree is linear with respect to the height of the tree</mark> $O(h)$.
-8. Hence, in a balanced binary search tree, the nodes are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm <span class="good">$O(\log n)$</span>.
+8. Hence, in a balanced binary search tree, the nodes are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of the binary logarithm <span class="good">$O(\log n)$</span>.
 9. An implementation of a binary tree:
    ```c